harryhanYuhao/guide_for_self_studying_programming/src/introduction/set_up_computer.md

 > \[Operating system is\] an intermediary between the user of the computer and the computer hardware. [^OS Concept]

-Operating system is magical software that allow the users to send instruction to the silicon chips by typing the keyboard, and display chips' respond by sound and display.
+Operating system is magical software that allow users to send instruction to the silicon chips by using the keyboard, and return the chips' respond in human-readable forms.
+Without operating system, it is impossible for human to interact with the computer, and the computer will become no more useful than a brick.

 Common operating systems include Windows, MacOS, and the series of Linux distributions.
 There are many less known ones.
 The BSD and Solaris belongs to the Unix family.
 AmigaOS, OS/2, BeOS, RISC OS, MorphOS, and Haiku were famous in their days.
 Minix is another one designed for teaching.
 There are too many to be listed here.

-Each of the operating system has their pecularities.

 ### Choosing Operating System

+Most people choose MacOS and Windows for no good reason except they are the preinstalled one.

 ## Hardware: what constitutes a computer